 Bed and breakfast: An owner-occupied single-family dwelling, where the owner or a live-in manager is present overnight during the period of rental, where three to five guest rooms, all within the principal building, are offered for transient use for overnight accommodation for compensation.
 May offer breakfast only exclusively for guests.

-Breakaway wall: This definition can be deleted in its entirety, as it does not relate to Bethlehem’s SFHA construction practices.

 Building: Any structure having a roof supported by columns or walls designed or built for the support, enclosure, shelter or protection of persons, animals or property of any kind.